Building Loan, Loan Guarantee, and Grant Programs

 - expanding current facilities where substantial construction is required, especially to make facilities more accessible.

-The interest rate is set at the time of closing and will be the greater of (i) 5.00% or (ii) the seven-year Treasuries plus three-percent.
+The interest rate is set at the time of closing and will be the greater of (i) 5.00% or (ii) the five-year Treasuries plus three-percent.

 First Home Grant Program

 The First Home Grant gives money to congregations seeking to purchase their first piece of land and/or to construct their first spiritual home.
 The program is not designed for congregations that already own a building.

 The Loan Guarantee Program offers to guarantee a loan made by a local lender in cases where the lender requires this support before agreeing to loan money to a congregation.